 Make this Christmas your most eco-friendly one yet with our top tips for reducing waste, energy, and plastic through green swaps and homemade decorations.

-Read on for our top tips for a more a greener, more sustainable Christmas.
+If you’re not sure how to have an eco-friendly Christmas, read on for our top tips for a greener, more sustainable Christmas.

 Are your decorations looking a bit old and shabby?
 The winter landscape is dominated with reds and greens, so get out there for some natural decorations rather than buying new ones.

-Fake trees aren’t biodegradeable and even real trees have their problems.
+When it comes to Christmas trees, working out how to have an eco-friendly Christmas can be tricky.
+Fake trees aren’t biodegradable and even real trees have their problems.

 It’s that time of year when throw-away plates and plastic cups make an appearance.

-Proper plates, with real cutlery and glasses will not only make a classier get together, but you’ll dramatically reduce your plastic waste.
+Proper plates, with real cutlery and glasses, will not only make a classier get-together, but you’ll dramatically reduce your waste.

 If you’re planning to light up that (hopefully homemade!)
 Christmas tree, then double-check that you’re using LED lights.

-Those tinsel-collared lights you picked up on ebay may give your tree a fun vintage vibe, but the incandescent lightbulbs will use far more energy then newer LED ones and won’t last as long.
+Those tinsel-collared lights you picked up on eBay may give your tree a fun vintage vibe, but the incandescent light bulbs will use far more energy than newer LED ones and won’t last as long.

 Make the switch to LED to save energy – and money – this Christmas.